jonthorell/synth-nu-vinyl-store/README.md

 Make sure to style allauth better, or all forms really Staff view
 Curreny selector in profile
+Wrap order history in datatable to make it sortable

 # NOTES TO BE DELETED WHEN COMPLETE